sr-857/SpectraGraph/README.md

 ```

 Docker is required.
 On systems without Docker, install Docker CLI or Podman with Docker compatibility.

+## 🔗 Demo Checklist
+- Start the full stack: `make dev` (brings up Postgres, Redis, Neo4j, API, worker, frontend).
+- Open the UI at `http://localhost:3000` (or your deployed URL) and log in if required.
+- Launch an investigation for `example.com` or `demo.owasp-juice.shop`.
+- Confirm results populate the dashboard, graph links land in Neo4j, and the HTML report is downloadable.
+- Review `docs/HACKATHON_BOOTSTRAP.md` for the end-to-end judge script and troubleshooting tips.

 ## 🧪 Testing
 Each module has its own pytest suite: